Kasra1377/yolo-pretrained-model/README.md

 ### 🛠Installation & Configuration
 ---
-In this specific project the third verion of YOLO algorithm was used.
-This version has higher mAP on COCO dataset and higher speed among other versions.
-In addition to that YOLO was already trained on the COCO dataset, so no training is required!
+In this specific project, the third version of the YOLO algorithm was used.
+This version has higher mAP on the COCO dataset and higher speed among other versions.
+In addition to that, YOLO was already trained on the COCO dataset, so no training is required!
-To use the YOLO for object detection you need three component:
+To use the YOLO for object detection, you need three components:
 * coco.names
 * yolov3.cfg
 * yolov3.weights

-the first two are availble at `yolo-coco` folder and you can access the last one via this [link](https://pjreddie.com/darknet/yolo/).
+the first two are available in the `yolo-coco` folder, and you can access the last one via this [link](https://pjreddie.com/darknet/yolo/).
-The picture down below shows the YOLOv3 performace in terms of other object detection algorithms.
+The picture below shows the YOLOv3 performance in terms of other object detection algorithms.
 ![alt text](https://pjreddie.com/media/image/map50blue.png)

 ### Results